History of Nvidia in Timeline

 On May 12, 2022, Nvidia announced that they are opensourcing their GPU kernel modules.

-According to a statement made by the SEC in May 2022, Nvidia agreed to pay $5.5 million to settle civil charges for failing to disclose that cryptomining was a significant element of its revenue growth from sales of gaming chips.
+In May 2022, Nvidia agreed to pay $5.5 million to settle civil charges by the SEC for failing to disclose that cryptomining was a significant element of its revenue growth from sales of gaming chips in 2018.

-In September 2022, Nvidia announced a collaboration with the Broad Institute of MIT and Harvard related to Nvidia's Clara healthcare software suite, including Parabricks and MONAI.
+In September 2022, Nvidia announced a collaboration with the Broad Institute of MIT and Harvard, focusing on Nvidia's AI-powered healthcare software suite called Clara, including Parabricks and MONAI.

 In September 2022, Nvidia announced its next-generation automotive-grade chip, Drive Thor.

-In May 2023, Nvidia's market valuation crossed $1 trillion during trading hours, and grew to $1.2 trillion by the following November.
-For its strength, size and market capitalization, Nvidia has been selected to be one of Bloomberg's "Magnificent Seven", the seven biggest companies on the stock market in these regards.
+In May 2023, Nvidia crossed $1 trillion in market valuation during trading hours, and grew to $1.2 trillion by the following November.
+The company was selected to be one of Bloomberg's "Magnificent Seven".

-In September 2023, Getty Images announced that it was partnering with Nvidia to launch Generative AI by Getty Images, a new tool that lets people create images using Getty's library of licensed photos.
+In September 2023, Getty Images announced its partnership with Nvidia to launch Generative AI by Getty Images, a tool using Getty's licensed photo library and Nvidia's Edify model, available on Nvidia's Picasso generative AI model library, to create images.

 October 2023: Nvidia designing ARM-based CPUs for Windows

-In October 2023, it was reported that Nvidia had quietly begun designing ARM-based central processing units (CPUs) for Microsoft's Windows operating system.
+In October 2023, reports indicated that Nvidia had initiated the design of ARM-based central processing units (CPUs) for Microsoft's Windows operating system, targeting a 2025 launch.

 2023: Nvidia Valued at Over $1 Trillion

-In 2023, Nvidia became the seventh public U.S. company to be valued at over $1 trillion, driven by growing demand for data center chips with AI capabilities.
+In 2023, Nvidia became the seventh public U.S. company to be valued at over $1 trillion amid growing demand for data center chips with AI capabilities.

-In 2023, Support for Nvidia's firmware was implemented in nouveau, which allows proper power management and GPU reclocking for Turing and newer graphics card generations.
+In 2023, support for Nvidia's firmware was implemented in nouveau, enabling proper power management and GPU reclocking for Turing and newer graphics card generations.

-In the second quarter of 2023, Nvidia held a market share of 80.2% in global sales of discrete desktop GPUs.
-Nvidia also expanded its gaming presence with products like Shield Portable, Shield Tablet, Shield TV, and the GeForce Now cloud gaming service.
+In the second quarter of 2023, Nvidia held a market share of 80.2%, leading global sales of discrete desktop GPUs.
+The company also expanded its gaming presence with products like Shield Portable, Shield Tablet, Shield TV, and the GeForce Now cloud gaming service.

 NVIDIA SHIELD Android TV Pro Streaming Media Player; 4K HDR movies, live sports, Dolby Vision-Atmos, AI-enhanced upscaling, GeForce NOW cloud gaming, Google Assistant Built-In, Works with Alexa